-We docked at Red Fish Blue Fish, which is perhaps the most popular fish and chips eatery in Vancouver.
+We docked at Red Fish Blue Fish, which is perhaps the most popular fish and chips eatery in Victoria.
 They operate out of a shipping container on the waterfront and you can expect a bit of a wait time for your food.
 It took us a little over 40 minutes to pay for and receive our food at around 2:30/3pm, but the fish and chips were most certainly worth it.
 I got two massive pieces of cod, as well as a healthy serving of crispy chips.
 My friend tried the tacos and chowder, which was his favourite.
 There’s seating all around the water here, but beware of the bees.
 They would not leave us alone, but this could be a seasonal thing.

 We decided to head to our hotel and check in next.
 Because we only booked our trip a couple of weeks in advance, there weren’t a lot of accommodation options left.
 There’s only one hostel (Ocean Island Inn), which was booked, and limited Airbnbs.

 So we decided on the Howard Johnson Inn, which is located just outside of the city.
 Our room had everything we needed, including a double bed each.
 I would definitely stay there again if I ever do return to Victoria.
 We decided on taking a break as we wanted to head back into the city for sunset and night time photos.